markcharder/GenomicsTools/README.md

 # PanGenomeConstruction

-## Perl package used for 'pan genome' (if you like that word) assembly and analysis.
+## Perl package used for assembly and comparison of multiple haploid genomes.

 ### Contents:
 -	Requirements